-You can make Wall-E and Eve t-shirts with these stencils, some freezer paper, and some fabric paints.
+You can make fun and professional looking Wall-E and Eve t-shirts with these stencils, some freezer paper, and some fabric paints.

 In my last post, I wrote about the more complicated Wall-E and Eve freezer paper t-shirts that I had made, but I didn't give a tutorial on how I made them.
 Originally, I had searched for Wall-E and Eve stencils online, but I couldn't find anything on the usual free stencil websites, or anywhere else for that matter.
 I did find one person's incredible homemade stencil of Wall-E, though, and I fell in love with it.
 Unfortunately, he didn't have a link to the files of the stencils.
 He only had a link to a picture of his stencils.

 I did learn a lot from seeing his work.
 Instead of making a one or two color stencil for my design, I decided to copy his idea of using 4 colors to get a much nicer effect.
 His combination of gold, brown, black and cream worked perfectly, so I decided to use the same combination.

 The first tricky part was making the stencil.